From BR Bullpen

 Kratz was called up to the majors after the All-Star break in 2010, replacing Jaramillo as the backup to Ryan Doumit.
 He made his debut on July 17th, going 2 for 5 with an RBI against the Houston Astros.
 He popped up against Bud Norris in his first at-bat, then singled in the 5th for his first MLB hit.
 On July 21, Doumit suffered a concussion and had to be placed on the disabled list, making Kratz the starter in the majors, with Jaramillo his back-up.
 However, he went hitless in his next 14 at-bats, putting that plan into question, and was sent down shortly thereafter, after batting .118/.167/.118 in 9 games.

 Kratz became a free agent and signed with the Philadelphia Phillies before the 2011 season, but only played two games in the majors that year, going 2 for 6.
 The rest of the year was spent with the [[Lehigh Valley IronPigs]¸] where he hit a solid .288 with 19 doubles and 15 homers.
 In 2012, he hit .266 in 37 games for the IronPigs before getting the call to Philadelphia.
 This time, he stayed for an extended period, playing 50 games during which he hit .258 with 9 doubles and 9 homers.
 He returned as the team's primary back-up behind Carlos Ruiz in 2013, hitting .213 in 68 games, with 7 doubles and 9 homers.
 On December 3rd, he was traded to the Toronto Blue Jays along with P Rob Rasmussen in return for P Brad Lincoln; the Blue Jays had just non-tendered their starting catcher, J.P.
 Arencibia, the day before, and were looking to add some depth at the position.
+He ended up spending the first half of the 2014 season with Toronto, hitting .198 with 3 homers and 10 RBIs in 34 games, then was traded to the Kansas City Royals, along with P Liam Hendriks, in return for 3B Danny Valencia, on July 28th.

 Sources include the Pittsburgh Post-Gazette